drandreaskrueger/chainhammer/README.md

 1. [substrate.md](results/substrate.md): not begun yet

 ## results summary

+Will soon be re-done completely.
+Please contact me now, if you know how to accelerate any of the clients:

 | hardware  	| node type 	    | #nodes 	| config 	| peak TPS_av 	| final TPS_av 	|
 |-----------	|-----------	    |--------	|--------	|-------------	|--------------	|